 There are some foods which were always considered somewhat of a treat when we were growing up.
 Shrimp was one of those foods.
 Maybe because it was often a little pricier than our usual fare, or maybe because our parents tried to reserve seafood dishes for periods of lent, when they would be appreciated even more.
 Whatever the reason, when shrimp made its way to the table, it was a good thing.

-The great thing about cooking with seafood like shrimp, is how easily a delicious meal can come together; shrimp literally cooks in minutes.
+The great thing about cooking with seafood like shrimp, is how easily a delicious meal like orzo with shrimp can come together; shrimp literally cooks in minutes.
 It’s also incredibly versatile and is delicious grilled, fried, steamed, boiled and baked.
 There is no shortage of ways to prepare shrimp (did you see what we did there?) 🙂

 There are many ways to purchase shrimp: fresh, frozen, pre-cooked, shelled, and so on.
 Depending upon where we are purchasing our shrimp, and what time of year it is, we will either choose fresh or frozen varieties.
 The best advice we can give you, is the advice our parents gave us.
 Make friends with your local fishmonger and ask him or her to direct you to the best quality ingredients available; this will make our orzo with shrimp exceptional!

 Whether we buy our shrimp fresh or frozen however, we usually always purchase it with the shell on, another piece of advice passed on by our folks.
 This is because shell-on shrimp offers versatility; sometimes you want to cook with the shell on, and other times, like here in our recipe for orzo with shrimp, with the shell off.
 If you de-shell your shrimp yourself be sure to set the shells aside.
 Shrimp shells make a great base for a seafood stock.

 You also want to be sure that your shrimp are de-veined for your orzo with shrimp (and all recipe actually).
 Often they already are when you purchase them, but it is relatively easy to do yourself if you must.
 Shrimp have a black vein running alongside their outer edge.
 Use a sharp knife to carefully make a slit alongside the outer part of the shrimp and then scrape or peel the vein away.
 It is not dangerous to eat, so if you leave it there, or don’t remove it completely, don’t be too worried.
 It does have a weird taste however so it is worth the effort to remove as much as you can.

 Shrimp cooks pretty quickly, and it is easy to know when your shrimp is ready because it changes colour!
 Don’t you wish all food did that!
 Your shrimp will go from a grey and translucent white raw state to a pink and white cooked state.
 This happens pretty quickly, so keep an eye on your shrimp as they are cooking.
 Overcooked shrimp tends to taste a little rubbery.
 If you are not sure if your shrimp is done, select one to cut in half.
 It should have changed colour throughout.

-This recipe is great as a side, or a complete meal.
+This orzo with shrimp recipe is great as a side, or a complete meal.
 It is wonderful served warm, but also at room temperature or slightly chilled.

 Mia Kouppa: Orzo with shrimp